 When reading a Nativity Chart, most astrologers look first to the placements of the Sun, Moon, and Ascendant, which is also known as the Rising Sign.
-You can learn these by getting a Nativity Chart report from an astrologer, or by getting a computerized report for free from Astrolabe.
+You can learn these by getting a Nativity Chart report from an astrologer, or by getting a computerized report for free from Astrology Season.
 Below are brief descriptions of how to interpret a Taurus Sun, Moon, and Ascendant.

 Taurus is a Night Sign, and the Sun does not have any special dignity in Taurus.
 This means that if your Sun is in Taurus, she is a bit weak.
 In Taurus, this translates having a lower amount of energy than normal, unless a high level of activity is shown in other areas of your chart.
 With a Taurus Sun, you are relaxed and mellow, and you tend to conserve your energy whenever you can.